Exaii2/blender-creature-limb-drawer/README.md

 - XY-Scaling

 The XY-scalings for small, medium and large limb-parts can also be adjusted in the GeometryNodes for that style.
-Modify the blue vector-values, which act as min-size/max-size for both EndLimbs and MidLimbs.
+Modify the vector-values, which act as min-size/max-size for both EndLimbs and MidLimbs.
+X, Y and Z are affecting the XY-Scale of small, medium and large limbs, respectively.

 ![XYSCaling](https://user-images.githubusercontent.com/18192380/226145404-3754c575-22fe-4a12-9a0d-c88087696448.png)